Neema-sheby/Omnifood/README.md

 ## Design and Implementation:
 *	HTML5, CSS3 and Sass were used to develop the website.
-*	CSS Flexbox was used to align the HTML elements.
+*	The alignment of the HTML elements was done using CSS Flexbox.